Diabetic foot management and care

 The Role of Smoking in Amputation Risk

 Smoking is one of the most significant threats to foot health.
 It damages small blood vessels, further reducing blood flow and slowing wound healing.
 Many diabetes-related amputations occur among smokers.
-Quitting smoking is a crucial step in protecting your feet and improving overall circulation.
+Quitting smoking is a crucial step in protecting your feet and improving overall circulation (FDA, 2024).

 Diabetic Foot Care - Keeping Your Feet Healthy